deeplearning4j/deeplearning4j/programmingguide/06_ffn.md

 }
 ```

 Once the data has finished training, we will use the test set to evaluate our model.
-Note that testIter creates DataSets according to the previously set batch size of 50.
-The Evaluation class will handle computing the accuracy using the correct labels and the predictions.
-We can then print out the results at the end.
+Note that `testIter` creates `DataSets` according to the previously set batch size of 50.
+The `Evaluation` class will handle computing the accuracy using the correct labels and the predictions.
+At the end, we can print out the results.

 ```
 Evaluation eval = new Evaluation(numOutputs);